-Figure 2 depicts the key characteristics of cloud computing environments, which typically include the following capabilities
+The key characteristics of cloud computing environments typically include the following capabilities:

-- On-demand self-service provisioning, which enables end-users of clouds to unilaterally provision computing capabilities, including networks, storage, and servers, which are often virtualized by generalizing the physical infrastructure and making it available as a set of managed components that are easier to use and control automatically. - Elastic resource pooling and multi-tenant models in which multiple applications can run in the context of shared server and networking resources.
-Achieving these elastic capabilities requires the means to automatically and rapidly expand and contract the amount of computation and storage based on dynamically fluctuating levels of demand without adversely impacting essential QoS properties. - Managed operations in which resource utilization can be controlled via some type of metering capability.
+• On-demand self-service provisioning, which enables end-users of clouds to unilaterally provision computing capabilities, including networks, storage, and servers, which are often virtualized by generalizing the physical infrastructure and making it available as a set of managed components that are easier to use and control automatically.

+• Elastic resource pooling and multi-tenant models where multiple applications run in the context of shared server and networking resources.
+Achieving these elastic capabilities requires a means to automatically and rapidly expand and contract the supply of computing and storage based on dynamically fluctuating levels of demand without adversely impacting essential QoS properties.

+• Managed operations in which resource utilization can be controlled via some type of metering capability.
 These managed operations essentially "outsource" key hardware and software components and activities to third-party providers.

 Most applications of commodity cloud computing environments focus on web hosting, where low cost (e.g., via resource sharing) and high availability (e.g., via replication) are critical QoS attributes.
 A key benefit of cloud computing in this domain lies in the economies of scale provided by multi-tenancy and elasticity, which involve the ability to have multiple applications and services sharing the same computing infrastructure, as well as the potential to expand and contract infrastructure as needed and on-demand.
-In terms of the taxonomy shown in Figure 1, these types of cloud computing environments typically exhibit low QoS fidelity, a high degree of asset sharing, and a large number of system components.
+These types of cloud computing environments typically exhibit low QoS fidelity, a high degree of asset sharing, and a large number of system components.

 Although cloud computing is increasingly being adopted by individual consumers and by companies in certain industries, many classic implementations of cloud computing are at odds with CPS requirements, such as bounding latency and jitter, and avoiding priority inversions.
-In particular, unless managed carefully with respect to timing (e.g. as in [13][14]) and other criteria virtualization may become detrimental in CPS due to higher overhead and jitter, as well as (hidden) scheduling issues.
+In particular, unless managed carefully with respect to timing (e.g. as in) and other criteria, virtualization may become detrimental in CPS due to higher overhead and jitter, as well as (hidden) scheduling issues.
 What is needed, therefore, are software and hardware infrastructures that can support the needs of next-generation large-scale CPS.
-In terms of the taxonomy shown in Figure 1, these new large-scale CPS require high QoS fidelity and a high degree of asset sharing, and must support a large number of system components.
+These new large-scale CPS require high QoS fidelity and a high degree of asset sharing, and must support a large number of system components.